-- 1. Investing in Infrastructure: In 2019, the HHA invested from its cash reserves and limited capital funds over \$245,000 dollars into the physical plant and residential units.
+- 1. Investing in Infrastructure: In 2020, the HHA invested from its cash reserves and limited capital funds over \$320,000 dollars into the physical plant and residential units.
 We contracted an architect to redesign our handicap kitchens around the facility.
-We also bid the reconstruction of our final boiler room.
-Construction will begin in 2020.
+Three of the kitchens were done on turnover with positive results.
+We also bid and completed the final boiler room at the Authority.
 We continued with our normal capital activities such as appliance replacement, storm water drainage systems, landscape improvements and removal of unused impervious surfaces. - 2.
 RAD conversion: The HHA has decided to forego the RAD conversion at this point due to the extraordinary cost of the Phase 2 conversion.
 HUD has made it financially impossible for the HHA to convert at this time, but we are always hopeful. - 3.
-Explore Developing a Section 32 Program: PHA's have the ability to develop homeownership programs tailored to meet the goals of their specific locality and resident population.
-Under this program, the HHA could possibly: - a.
-Provide subsidy to public housing or other low-income families in the form of down payment or closing cost assistance, subsidize or subordinate mortgages or offer below market financing. - b.
-Acquire existing housing stock to be renovated and sold to income eligible families. - c.
-Provide a lease-purchase option to eligible families. - 4.
-Begin the Process of Becoming a HUD Approved Housing Counseling Agency: This is a longer-term prospect that could enable the HHA to provide a variety of financial tools and services to prospective home buyers and tenants.
-This could also provide another new revenue stream for the HHA.
+Enhance the Security Camera System.
+We installed a new fiber Optic connection between all the cameras and the main system.
+This has greatly improved the reliability of the system and increased the speed of the cameras response.
+In 2021 we will be upgrading the main DVR unit to a new fiber optic system that will greatly improve the image quality and response time over the internet. - 4.
+Begin the Process of Becoming a HUD Approved Housing Counseling Agency: Unfortunately, this initiative was put on hold for the duration of 2020.
+The pandemic has limited all contact with outside persons. - 5.
+Continue the Evaluation of Implementing Solar as a Long-Term Investment: The Board moved forward with an RFP that employs an architect that will develop a program for reroofing the entire Authority as well as installing solar panels in key locations.